top of page

 Education Reimbursement Program

-The Education Reimbursement Program (ERP) provides financial support to employees completing coursework toward an associate’s, bachelor’s, or master’s degree or certification in a field related to their work at Fred Finch.
-ERP participants receive up to $1,000 in reimbursement for approved educational expenses in a calendar year.
+The Education Reimbursement Program (ERP) provides employees with up to $1,000 in reimbursement per calendar year for approved educational expenses.
+This support can be used for classes, trainings, or certifications that enhance professional growth—often specialized behavioral health trainings or other job-related skills.
+ERP is also available to employees completing coursework toward an associate’s, bachelor’s, or master’s degree or certification in a field related to their work at Fred Finch.

 Join Fred Finch Today